cloudevents/spec/use-cases.md

 Consumers of webhooks don’t have a consistent way to develop, test, identify, validate, and overall process event data delivered via webhooks.

-OpenEvents can offer consistency in webhook publishing and consumption.
+CloudEvents can offer consistency in webhook publishing and consumption.

 ### Policy Enforcement